o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    ```

 ## Download the AtomTutorial Gem sample
-Now that you've completed this tutorial, you can compare your results to our working version of six point lighting in the **AtomTutorials** gem in the [o3de/sample-code-gems repository](https://github.com/o3de/sample-code-gems).
+Now that you've completed this tutorial, you can compare your results to our working version of six-point lighting in the **AtomTutorials** gem in the [o3de/sample-code-gems repository](https://github.com/o3de/sample-code-gems).
 You can either download and place the [final working six point lighting files]() in your project, or you can [download the gem and add it to the engine]() if you haven't already in the [vertex deformation tutorial]().

 Congratulations, you are now done with this tutorial!